salvinmario-tech/Student-management-system-cpp/README.md

 ## 👨‍💻 Author

-Developed by **ARULSELVAN** as part of the Thiranex Internship Program.
+Developed by "Salvin Mario S" as part of the Thiranex Internship Program.